CrashCringle12/RIGHTS/README.md

    * Seeding will be based on the order in which people register for the tournament.

-   * Tie-breakers will be chosen from the pack using the machine's "Random" feature.
+   * Tie-breakers will be chosen from the pack using the machine's "Portal" feature.

    * The player with the highest final percentage (either passing or failing) wins the song.

-   * You may only choose mods that do not disqualify you, with the exception that you also not use turn mods (some other mods such as Simple will also be removed from the mod selection screen).
+   * You may only choose mods that do not disqualify you, with some exceptions:
+      * **Turn Mods** such as Left and Right are not allowed.
+      * **ITGMAnia Specific** Notefield offset and per-player Visual Delay will be removed from the mod selection screen.

    * You may not pick a song more than once.